← Back to blog

 Coverage typeWhat it coversCommon trigger

-Professional liabilityFinancial loss from professional servicesDesign error causes rework costs
+Professional liabilityFinancial loss from professional servicesDesign error, bad advice, coordination failure

-Workers' compensationEmployee injuries on the jobCrew member falls from a ladder
+Workers' compensationEmployee injuries on the jobWorker injured on site

 Understanding insurance is part of a larger framework: managing risk systematically throughout your projects.